The Local Disaster Management Group are responsible for planning, preparation and responses to recognised Local Disasters.

 Log on – to the Bureau of Meteorology website

-Listen out – to Emergency Alert messages sent to your phone
+Listen out – to any Emergency Alert messages sent to your phone

 and Act! – Warnings are urgent.
 Act immediately on the advice provided.